jpswade/smush-server/README.md

 I looked to see if any existing projects were avaliable.

-I found quite a few PHP wrappers, that would call the Yahoo Smush.it API, but I felt it would be much slower and less reliable than using local software.
+I found quite a few PHP wrappers, that would call the Yahoo Smushit API, but I felt it would be much slower and less reliable than using local software.

 Upon closer inspection I discovered that the tools used by Yahoo Smush.it tool